Suspension¶

 By far and away the most common form of front suspension for passenger cars, the spring/shock assembly must not only provide suspension to the wheel, but hold it in place, keeping the wheel aligned to the shock at all times.
 This requires the use of some sort of straight line mechanism with the shock

-An old-style example truck using McPherson strut suspension on the front.
+Old-style example using McPherson strut suspension on the front.
 The straight line mechanism has been hidden on the right hand side to provide a better view of the overall setup.

 to the bottom of the wheel holder